AdaCore/learn/intro_to_ada.rst

     end Greet;

 .. gusthoff: there is more to the world than the EU and the USA... ;-) Maybe we should rather indicate that one of the units comes from the Imperial system, and the other one from the SI (e.g. rename to "Dist_Imperial" and "Dist_SI").

+.. amiard: Ok fine by me.
+Can I let you take care of that ?

 This is true for every distinct type.
 It also means that, in the general case, an expression like ``2 * 3.0`` will trigger a compilation error.
 In a language